Create Account

 • The referee will call penalties and the offending player must leave the ice for the duration of the penalty.

-• Minor penalties will be 2 minutes and start begin when the puck drops for the next play.
+• Minor penalties will be 2 minutes and start beginning when the puck drops for the next play.
 If a penalty expires while play is stopped, the player must wait until play restarts to join the play.

 • Players receiving 3 penalties in one game will be given a game penalty must leave the game.